Individual Client Services

 INPP Assessment and Movement Programme:

-Using the Institute for Physiological Psychology (INPP) programme, Christine Payard provides an assessment of Neuro-Motor Immaturity (NMI), sometimes referred to as or Neuro-Developmental Delay (NDD), and devises a programme that can remediate and help overcome difficulties associated with neuromotor immaturity.
+Using the Institute for Physiological Psychology (INPP) programme, Dr Christine Payard (PhD) provides an assessment of Neuro-Motor Immaturity (NMI), sometimes referred to as Neuro-Developmental Delay (NDD), and devises a programme that can remediate and help overcome difficulties associated with neuromotor immaturity.

 If you think the INPP method may be useful for your child, submit the Child Screening Questionnaire and we will get back to you about the suitability of this programme:

 Christine is based in Cairns, Far North Queensland, and occasionally travels to deliver training in this work.
-She sees clients two days a week in her practice in Smithfield.
+She sees a limited number of clients in her practice in Smithfield.

-Christine is a licentiate of The Institute for Neuro-Physiological Psyschology and participates in regular updating and supervision in the INPP method.
+Christine is also a licentiate of the Institute for Neuro-Physiological Psyschology and participates in regular updating and supervision in the INPP method.

 To learn more about the INPP: Individualised Learning Support Programmes, go to our INPP individualised movement programme page.